Patrick-Star125/summary/IELTS/Writing.md

   * rich and precise vocabulary and good phrase
   * appropriate combination of simple sentences, compound sentences and complex sentences

+* Four scoring criteria
+  * question response
+  * coherence and cohesion
+  * vocabulary
+  * grammar(slow develop)
+* well organized structure
+  *  Introduction: 2 sentences (5 min)
+  * two main paragraphs: 10 sentences (20 min)
+  * conclusion: 1-2 sentences (5 min)

 ## Task1

 Objective, accurate, detailed description of the content of the chart

 ## Task2

+Type of questions

+* Discussion

+  > some people think that it is more effective for students to study in groups, while others believe that it is better for them to study alone. **Discuss both views and give your own opinion.**

+* Opinion

+  > some people believe that unpaid community service should be a compulsory part of high school programmes.
+  > To what extent do you agree or disagree?

+* Problem and solution

+* Tow-part question